Inside strange doors: Becoming through Breath

 What lies behind these doors?

-Behind these stores stand doors that never open.
-On these walls, doors appear in strange, impossible places,yet behind them lies nothing but another a wall.
-There is nothing to conceal, and still, the doors stand there.The strange doors could merely be a sign of the times.
-Who knows, maybe in some distant past there could’ve been a way to get into the house—the clear entrance and exit, the shorter way to get out when you’re in a hurry, or the route to avoid conversations with people around you.Why did they put up a wall behind these doors?
-One open way, one open sky, a cool breeze—why do we let these be trapped by four walls or un necessary doors that remain shut!
+Behind the wall of the store is a mimicking door that never opens.
+I have seen door as such in strange and impossible places.
+Behind them lays just another wall, no sign of hollowness.
+It could have just been a wall.
+Could these strange doors merely be a sign of the times?
+Maybe in some distant past there could’ve been a way to get into and out of the building, houses or to the secret corrridors?The shorter way to get out when you’re in a hurry, or the route to avoid conversations with people around you.Why did they put up a wall behind these doors?
+One open way, one open sky, a cool breeze—why do we let these be trapped by four walls and an un necessary doors that always remain shut!

 We create our own prisons.